-Here are my top suggestions for items you'll want to pack for your next picnic.
+Here are suggestions for items you'll want to pack for your next picnic.

-Trash Bags - You enjoy the outdoors, so I don't need to tell you that leaving your trash behind is a bad idea.
-However, in addition to the bags you'll bring for your trash, you may also want to pack a few plastic bags to bring home the dirty dishes and glasses to keep your lovely picnic basket from getting soiled.
+You enjoy the outdoors, but leaving your trash behind is a bad idea.
+However, in addition to the bags, you'll bring for your trash, you may also want to pack a few plastic bags to bring home the dirty dishes and glasses to keep your lovely picnic basket from getting soiled.

 While we're on the subject of cleaning up, you may want to pack paper towels or wipes to clean the picnic table if you're using one, or your hands before and after you eat.